 The knit stitch is another basic knitting technique that you’ll need to know to make many of the knit patterns found on this page.
 In fact, this basic stitch is the foundation of knitting.

 I found that it is easiest to learn the knit stitch with circular needles, so you don’t end up losing one.
+A knit stitch worked back and forth is called a garter stitch, which is what I used to create this beginner knit blanket pattern.

 To provide a visual, we’ve found this wonderful Knit Stitch video tutorial by Sheep & Stitch.